 These documents are used by Development Management as guidance which determining planning applications in conservation areas.

-There are different planning controls for development, demolition and alterations, work to trees, advertisements and general enhancement of a conservation area and planning permission may be needed.
+There are different planning controls for development, demolition and alterations, work to trees, advertisements and general enhancement of a conservation area.
+Permitted Development rights are usually more restricted and planning permission may be needed.

-For example, there is a smaller limit on extensions and greater control over garden buildings and structures.
+For example, there is a smaller limit on single-storey rear extensions, while side extensions and two-storey extensions are excluded from Permitted Development rights in a conservation area.
+There is also greater control over garden buildings and structures.
 Other changes requiring consent include:

 - Cladding a building